mlochbaum/BQN/doc/depth.md

       [ 2 1 ] [ 2 4 ] [ 2 1 ]
                               ┘

 This means the left argument is homogeneous of depth 2.
 What should an argument of depth 1, or an argument that contains non-arrays, do?
-One option is to continue to require the left argument to be a vector, and convert any non-array argument into an array by boxing it:
+One option is to continue to require the left argument to be a list, and convert any non-array argument into an array by enclosing it:

         ⟨3‿2,1⟩ <⍟(0=≡)¨⊸⊏ ↕6‿7
     [ [ 3 1 ] [ 2 1 ] ]